smallrye/smallrye-config/documentation/src/main/docs/extensions/logging.md

 ## LoggingConfigSourceInterceptor

 The `io.smallrye.config.LoggingConfigSourceInterceptor` logs lookups of configuration names in the provided logging platform.
-The log information includes config name and value, the config source origing and location if exists.
+The log information includes config name and value, the config source origin and location if it exists.

 The log is done as `debug`, so the debug threshold must be set to `debug` for the `io.smallrye.config` appender to display the logs.